 Temple University Hospital and Affiliates

 For more than 100 years, Temple University Hospital, one of the nation’s premier academic medical centers, has been the major teaching site for Temple University School of Medicine.
 The 721-bed hospital offers comprehensive inpatient and outpatient services to the surrounding community and highly specialized tertiary services to the entire region.
 Temple University Hospital employs the latest technology and medical enhancements on its 26-acre Health Science Center campus.
 Serving as both a tertiary referral center and a primary health provider, Temple University Hospital treats more than 210,000 outpatients and admits more than 24,000 inpatients annually.

 St. Luke’s University Health Network

-Temple University School of Medicine's newest regional campus, St. Luke’s University Health Network, is a regional network of hospitals and physicians providing care in eight counties in the scenic Lehigh Valley of Pennsylvania.
+Temple University School of Medicine's regional campus, St. Luke’s University Health Network, is a regional network of hospitals and physicians providing care in eight counties in the scenic Lehigh Valley of Pennsylvania.
 St. Luke’s two largest hospital campuses are in Bethlehem and Allentown.
 The networks includes six hospitals, 1,300 physicians, more than 8,600 employees, and 1,350 volunteers, and is dedicated to quality medical education and compassionate, patient-centered, technologically sophisticated care.

 Geisinger Health System